 Read our in-depth Motorola One Zoom review

-Read the Motorola One Macro review.
+Read the Motorola One Hyper review

 The Motorola One Action has lots in common with the other Motorola One phones, like its chipset and screen quality, but it has one novel feature that makes it an interesting prospect for phones buyers.